hayj/DataStructureTools/README.md

 	>>> sd = SerializableDict(name="my_downloaded_data",
 			cleanNotReadOrModifiedSinceNDays=10, funct=downloadMyData)

-So all items which were read/add/modified (take the most recent one) more than 10 days will be remove and a `get` action on your SD will re-download the data.
+So all items which were read / add / modified (take the most recent one) more than 10 days will be remove and a `get` action on your SD will re-download the data.
 You can also use `cleanNotReadOrModifiedSinceNSeconds`.

 ## Examples

 ### Unit tests

-You can see [unit test (TODO)]() which shows a more in-depth usage of SD.
+You can see [unit tests](https://github.com/hayj/DataStructureTools/blob/master/datastructuretools/test/hashmap.py) which shows a more in-depth usage of SD.

 ### Unshortener